pixijs/animate/README.md

 https://pixijs.io/pixi-animate/

 ## Typescript
-You can use require to get the namespace for PixiAnimate, or use a triple slash reference for using the PIXI.animate namespace.
+You can use require to get the namespace for PixiAnimate:
 ```typescript
 // Note: Must also include the pixi.js typings globally!
 import animate = require('pixi-animate');